AdaptiveMotorControlLab/CellSeg3D/docs/res/welcome.rst

 Here you will find instructions on how to use the plug-in program.
-If the installation was successful, you'll see the napari-cellseg3D plugin
+If the installation was successful, you'll see the napari-cellseg3D plugin in the Plugins section of napari.

-in the Plugins section of napari.
+This plugin was initially developed for the review of labeled cell volumes [#]_ from mice whole-brain samples imaged by mesoSPIM microscopy [#]_ , and for training and using segmentation models from the MONAI project [#]_, or any custom model written in Pytorch.

-This plugin is intended for the review of labeled cell volumes [#]_ from mice whole-brain samples imaged by mesoSPIM microscopy [#]_ , and for training and using segmentation models from the MONAI project [#]_, or any custom model written in Pytorch.
+It should be adaptable to other tasks related to detection of 3D objects, as long as labels are available.

-From here you can access the guides on the several modules available for your tasks, such as :
+From this page you can access the guides on the several modules available for your tasks, such as :

 * Main modules :
     * Training : :ref:`training_module_guide`